 This popular reservoir, harbouring such an ultra rare gull, was something of a novelty, as a first for Britain is more often to be found on some remote coastline or island requiring a hellish journey, complicated travel arrangements and all the stress that accompanies such a venture but here we were looking over a wall with plenty of room at a gull no more than a short distance from us in what was, I learnt later, a country park.

-Kelp Gulls comprise of at least two sub species, probably five.
-The two relevant to this blog are the nominate Kelp Gull L.d.dominicanus which is found in New Zealand, Antarctica and South America and L.d.vetula colloquially known as a Cape Gull which is found in Southern Africa.
 It is not unreasonable to presume this gull at Grafham is a Cape Gull.
 In fact Cape Gull has been expanding its range from coastal southern Africa and spreading northwards along the west coast of Africa since the 1980's.
 There was a long staying individual in Mauritania from 1997-2007 and Cape Gulls are now breeding there in small numbers with for example up to six pairs breeding in May 2019.
 Another was seen in coastal Morocco in 2006, followed by four in 2008.
-Then one was found in Portugal in 2009 with three separate adults located during 2013 and further records in 2017 and 2019 followed.
+Then one was found in Portugal in 2009 with three separate adults located during 2013, further records following in 2017, 2018, 2019 and 2021.
 A sub adult was recorded in northern Spain in April 2014.
-Finally two have been found as near to Britain as northern France, one in and another close to Paris, the first of these was as far back as January 1995 when an adult was discovered with Yellow legged Gulls at Paris Zoo and was the first record of this species in the Western Palearctic, let alone France.
-The second was as recently as February 2018.
+Finally three have been found as near to Britain as northern France, one in and another close to Paris, the first of these was as far back as January 1995 when an adult was discovered with Yellow legged Gulls at Paris Zoo and was the first record of this species in the Western Palearctic, let alone France.
+The second was at a landfill in February/March 2018 and a third was seen in July 2022.

 To my eyes it looked small for a Great Black backed Gull, appearing not that much larger than the Yellow legged Gulls nearby.
 It was moulting and currently in not quite adult plumage, being in its third year of life.
 Its upperparts were a combination of old, brownish first generation and new second generation black feathers.The flight feathers were also a combination of old and new, the three inner primaries already moulted and new, the fourth dropped and ready to be replaced while the remainder were old first generation feathers, currently unmoulted and giving the wings a curious uneven, distorted shape when they were spread.
 The secondaries had yet to begin their moult.
 Its bill was massive, a blob ended destructive instrument with a prominent gonys and equally noticeable, due to the exaggerated length of the tibia, were the length of its greenish grey legs.